niplav/site/turning.md

 * In general, how does the size of `$\mathcal{U}_n$` develop?
 What about graphs with 2 possible consistent resolutions, or in general `$m$`?
 	* One can define `$\mathcal{T}(n,m)=\{G \in \mathcal{G}_n | m=|\text{res_all}(G)|\}$`
 		* How, then, does `$\mathcal{T}(n,m)$` behave?
-		* Does the average number of resolutions for inconsitent preferences converge to a specific number?
+		* Does the average number of resolutions for inconsistent preferences converge to a specific number?
 		* That is, what is `$\lim_{n \rightarrow \infty} \frac{1}{\mathcal{G}_n} \sum_{i=1}^{n} \mathcal{T}(n,i)$`?
 Does it converge?

 ### Encoding Inconsistencies